 Certificates of deposit can be an effective way to save money while you earn interest safely.
 The problem is that a lot of banks require a minimum amount to open a CD.
 Sometimes the minimum requirement is $500 or $1,000, but depending on the bank and the type of CD, it could be $10,000 or more.

-But not everyone has that much cash lying around — so GOBankingRates found the best CD accounts that have no minimum balance required — and the best CD interest rates in this category.
-You can deposit as much or as little as you like and still earn the best CD interest rate possible.
+But not everyone has that much cash lying around, so here is a selection of CD accounts that have no minimum balance required — and the best CD interest rates in this category.
+You can deposit as much or as little as you like and still earn some of the best annual percentage yields (APY) possible.

 Ally Bank doesn’t require a minimum deposit for CD accounts.
-It has a high-yield CD with a fixed rate for a fixed term.
-As of July 11, 2017, a one-year high-yield CD from Ally pays 1.35% APY and a five-year CD pays 2.25% APY.
+It offers high-yield CDs with fixed rates for terms of three to 60 months.
+A one-year high-yield CD from Ally pays APY.

 Ally’s Raise Your Rate CD lets you increase the interest rate on your two-year or four-year CD if Ally’s rate goes up.
 You can raise your rate once if you have a two-year CD or twice if you have a four-year CD.
 You can increase your rate to the current rate at the time you make the change.

 Ally also offers a no-penalty CD that lets you withdraw all your money at any time — except within the first seven days of opening the account — with no early withdrawal penalty.
 You get to keep the interest, too.
 The term of this CD is 11 months, and the interest rate is APY.

 Interest compounds daily and no monthly fees are charged.
 Plus, it’s easy to transfer funds with Barclays.

 Capital One offers a variety of online CDs with no minimum deposit required.
 The terms range from a 6-month CD, which pays APY, to a 60-month CD, which pays APY.